softcite/software-mentions/doc/usage_scenario_and_requirements.md

 We keep track of the position of the software mentions in the various citing documents as follow.

 Mentions information are directly produced by the software mention recognizer.
 The document is identified by its DOI, an URL to a particular PDF version and a sha1 for ensuring PDF integrity (coordinates depend on a particular PDF).
-The disambiguated software entity, if present, is simply indicated by its identifier associated to a disambiguisation confidence score.
+The disambiguated software entity, if present, is simply indicated by its identifier in the database, associated to a disambiguisation confidence score.

 ```json